bkg2018/Bluety/Multilingual/README.md

 ## Storing MLMD script

-Put the PHP script in a directory you have easy access to, e.g.:
+Put the PHP script in a directory with easy access, e.g.:

 * `~/phpscripts` on macOS/Linux
 * `%HOMEDRIVE%%HOMEPATH%\phpscripts` on Windows